eduardomoroni/react-clean-architecture/README.md

 ## Word of advice
 This is an example repo, I wouldn't do exactly like this in production.
-I am just share one way this could be done, may not be the best, but it's a realistic way.
+I am simply sharing one way this could be done, may not be the best, but it's a realistic way.
 I Recommend looking for other implementations as well to complement your research.
 The repo is also a bit outdated and many conventions have changed over time.

 ### Examples (please create a PR adding any other example you have)
 - https://github.com/bespoyasov/frontend-clean-architecture